When talking about pain and suffering, most people tend to think that they are one and the same.

 Spending too much time by yourself and locked up in your room can make you feel alone even if there are a lot of people who are supporting you.

-Staying stuck in a rut will not help you get over from your suffering.
+Staying stuck in a rut will not help you get over your suffering.
 Surprise yourself by doing something unexpected.
 It doesn’t have to be something big – even some ice cream as a form of self-love can go a long way.

 If you are bold enough, perhaps a makeover needs to be scheduled.
 Sometimes seeing yourself in a new light makes you believe that you are ready for a fresh new start.